azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 Ruby code often uses an autoloader, which de-necessitates explicitly `require`ing all the dependencies of a given file.
-The autoloader figures out which files define what, and automatically requires them for you when needed.
+The autoloader figures out which files define what, and automatically requires them when needed.

 This means a static typechecker for Ruby, like [Sorbet][sorbet], must track a single massive interconnected graph of dependencies between files.
 Sorbet must thus potentially re-typecheck dozens or hundreds of files in response to editing a single file.

-To encourage more explicit boundaries between logical areas of the codebase, engineers at [Stripe][stripe] working on Sorbet have developed a package system for use with Sorbet.
-This package system, now in use in production at Stripe, will eventually allow Sorbet to typecheck individual packages, instead of the whole codebase.
+To solve this, engineers at [Stripe][stripe] working on Sorbet have developed a package system for use with Sorbet.
+This package system encourages defining explicit boundaries between logical areas of the codebase.
+It will eventually allow Sorbet to typecheck individual packages, instead of the whole codebase.

 Eventually, Sorbet could note that a new module added in a package is not exported to other packages.
 It can thus safely re-typecheck only files in the